 India has tremendous capacity in eradicating coronavirus pandemic: WHO

-India, which led the world in eradicating two silent killers smallpox and polio in the past, has a tremendous capacity in eradicating the deadly coronavirus pandemic that has now claimed nearly 15,000 lives globally, according to a top WHO official.
-The executive director of the World Health Organisation (WHO), Michael Ryan, said India, the world's second-most populous country, has a tremendous capacity to deal with the coronavirus outbreak as it has the experience of eradicating the small-pox and polio through targeted public intervention.
+India, which led the world in eradicating two silent killers -- smallpox and polio -- has a tremendous capacity in eradicating the deadly coronoavirus pandemic that has now claimed nearly 15,000 lives and infected over three lakh others globally, according to a top WHO official.
+The executive director of the World Health Organisation, Michael Ryan, said India, the world's second most populous country, has a tremendous capacity to deal with the coronavirus outbreak as it has the experience of eradicating the small-pox and polio through targeted public intervention.
 "India led the world in eradicating two silent killers and eliminating them from the country," he said during a press conference in Geneva on Monday on the COVIVD-19 pandemic.

 India, through targeted public intervention, ended smallpox and gave a great gift to the world.
 India also eradicated polio, he noted.
 "India has tremendous capacities.
 It is exceptionally important that countries like India lead the way to show the world what can be done," Ryan said.